 Increased minimum investments for funds: €500,000

-While the limitations on real estate investments along the coast have been expected for over a year, many had hoped that the investment fund route would prove to be a good alternative for those wanting a high-quality investment at a reasonable entry price.
+While the limitations on real estate investments along the coast had been expected for some years, many had hoped that the investment fund route would prove to be a good alternative for those wanting a high-quality investment at a reasonable entry price.

 It may still prove to be a popular path, but the increase from €350,000 to €500,000 minimum investment may put some people off the idea.

 Luckily, there are still plenty of funds to pick from.
 You can even split your investment between several funds, further diversifying your investment.